 Introduction

 The h5edit tool is an HDF5 file editor.
 It supports commands to modify the contents of an existing HDF5 file.
 It enables HDF5 users to modify an HDF5 file without resorting to technical programming.
 Its intent is for small scale modification of the file.
 Data intensive changes to the file, such as those involving hundreds of data points, may not be executed at an efficient speed with this tool.

+Currently, this tool can only be used to modify attributes.

 Here are some simple examples of using the h5edit tool.